jaudoux/makepipe/README.md

-# INSTALLATION - WIP
+# INSTALLATION - SET-UP

+In order to use Makepipe to create a new pipeline project, first clone this repository somewhere on you computer.
+Then use the `build.sh` script to generate a tarball that only packup thinks you need to deploy you project:

+    ./build.sh # This will create a Makepipe-X.XXX.tar.gz tarball

+Then all you need to do is unpack the tarball on your project directory and start writing the YAML pipeline config.

+    cd my_project
+    cp /XXX/XXX/Makepipe-X.XXX.tar.gz .
-./build.sh and tar -xzf CracTools-0.001.tar.gz
+    tar -xzf Makepie-X.XXX.tar.gz
+    vi pipeline.yml

 # USER DOCUMENTATION

-Makepipe helps you creating simple or sofisticated pipeline relying on Makefile technology without getting your hands dirty.
-It has been concepted to create collections of re-usable bricks that can be shared by multiple projects.
+Makepipe helps the creation of simple to sofisticated pipeline relying on Makefile technology without getting your hands dirty.
+It has been concepted to create collections of re-usable bricks that can be shared among multiple projects.
+It has very low dependancies (Perl core and make), and it is very quick to set-up.

 Create a pipeline with Makepipe is simple as hell, you just need to create a simple YAML description of the pipeline and we do the rest, that is generating a fully fonctionnal Makefile version of the pipeline, ready to be "maked".

-First let see how to create this YAML pipeline
+First let see how to create this YAML pipeline.

 # WRITING YAML PIPELINES

 YAML is a syntax language used to describe data's in a human friendly way (unlike XML that is hard to write, impossible to read, and not that easy to parse.

 In order to create your first pipeline, start by creating and empty YAML file, with an `.yml` extension.

 ## Collections

 A YAML document is made of collections, lets define our first collection that will hold our samples names

     ---
     samples: